-To answer these questions, we need to learn to differentiate between the subconscious vs unconscious.
+To answer these questions, you need to learn to differentiate between the subconscious vs. the unconscious.
 They may have similar names, but they’re actually quite different.

-Here’s how the unconscious and subconscious operate, how to tell them apart, and which holds more power over your thoughts and actions.
+Understanding how the unconscious and subconscious operate will allow you to see which holds more power over your thoughts and actions.

 According to Freudian theory, the unconscious mind is composed of all the information stored within us that’s inaccessible to our conscious minds.
 And the unconscious mind governs more of our emotions and actions than we may realize.

 In fact, Freud argues that people have built defense mechanisms within their minds to ensure they never discover their unconscious motives.
 Why?
 Because Freud believes the information stored in our unconscious minds is too difficult for us to consciously process.

 So, what about the subconscious mind?
 How does it differ from your unconscious?

 Coined by French psychologist, Pierre Janet, the term subconscious refers to all information that is stored in the mind of which you’re not fully aware.
 This mass of information has been found to affect the ways we conduct our daily lives.

 Your subconsciousness consists of desires, fears, and motivations of which you may not be directly aware.

 The subconscious mind has just as much of an impact on your decision-making, but unlike the unconscious mind, it can be shaped and trained.
 Since subconscious thoughts are accessible to the conscious mind, you can program how it affects your life.